simonme42/pred_tair_env/README.md

 # pred_tair_env
-An environment to train a RL Agent on controlling a HVAC system
+A neural Network based environment to train a DRL Agent on controlling a HVAC system